DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 Slicer automated dental tools is an extension for 3D Slicer to perform important automatic Dental and Cranio Facial analysis tasks via a GUI interface with no coding knowledge needed.
+This extension currently works only on the Stable release of the 3D Slicer.

 <p align="center">